Storytelling at work: the 10 pitfalls6 February 2019 | Category: Blog

 “Use Business Storytelling to create impact,” you heard somewhere.
 “Changing, influencing, inspiring, storytelling works!”

 But watch out!
 A lot can go wrong when you tell a story at work.
 Before you have that desired impact, your audience goes through a few steps.
-First they have to want to hear your story at all.
-Second, they must be fascinated to continue listening.
+First, they have to want to hear your story at all.
+Second, they must be fascinated in order to continue listening.
 Third, they have to believe you in order to eventually pick up and embrace the message in your story.
-Here are the 10 big pitfalls that you can easily fall into.
+Here are the 10 biggest pitfalls that you can easily fall into.

 What if they don’t want to hear a story at all?